Living on Campus

-- Students will head to their assigned building and will have two hours to complete the move-in process and are permitted two visitors to help with move in.
+- Students will head to their assigned building and will have two hours to complete the move-in process and are permitted two visitors to assist with move-in.
 The College will have a limited number of bins available for students to move in their belongings.

 Guests and Visitors in Residence Halls

-In order to limit the spread of COVID-19, it is necessary to limit contact between people, particularly in residence halls.
-Therefore, the following protocols were put in place in the fall and will continue to be strictly enforced during the Spring 2021 semester::
+To limit the spread of COVID-19, it is necessary to limit contact between people, particularly in residence halls.
+With that in mind, the following protocols were put in place in the fall and will continue to be strictly enforced during the Spring 2021 semester::

 - No overnight guests are permitted in residence halls until further notice.

-- Guest registration must be completed for family members/guardians to come to campus 72 hours in advance through our current guest registration online form.
+- Guest registration must be completed for family members / guardians to come to campus 24 hours in advance through our current guest registration online form.
 No on-site registration will be allowed.

 - If guests from the same residence hall but of a different room or floor would like to visit an individual in their room, the consent of the individual’s roommate must be given.
 This will be strongly encouraged and enforced by Resident Advisors.

 - Non-residential students will not be permitted in residence halls.
-This includes but is not limited to commuter students and graduate students.
+This includes but is not limited to commuter students.

 Furniture in Residence Halls

-Furniture in residence halls will be configured to comply with social distancing best practices and therefore cannot be moved or removed.
+Furniture in residence halls has been configured to comply with social distancing best practices and therefore cannot be moved or removed.
 Layouts have been designed with safety and cleanliness in mind.